As a part of its commitments to the community, NYU is enhancing and supporting spaces for community members.

 Current Status: Construction of Bleecker Street Landscape is complete, and the space is now open and available to the public.
 View the presentation given by the Department of Transportation the Public Design Commission for the full design.

 Overview: NYU will make a contribution of $350,000 (adjusted for inflation) to NYC Department of Parks and Recreation for improvements at the LMNOP or Washington Square Park playgrounds.
 NYU will collaborate with the Department of Parks and Recreation on this project.
 Please refer to the Restrictive Declaration section 4.4 (f)(i), page 60 for further reference.

-Current Status: NYU will make the contribution prior to the receipt of a building permit for the LaGuardia Building.
+Current Status: NYU will make the contribution prior to the receipt of the TCO (Temporary Certificate of Occupancy) for 181 Mercer Street.

 Overview: The Greene Street Walk will run along the west side of the 181 Mercer Street at ground level, from West Houston Street to Bleecker Street, on property owned by NYU which is outside the boundary of the Silver Towers landmark site.
 The Walk is intended as a physical and visual link connecting Soho to Greenwich Village and NYU.
 The facade treatment and building uses of 181 Mercer Street at the ground level (i.e., building entries, amount of transparency, interior public spaces), along with landscaping and the provision of outdoor seating, will activate and enliven the walk.
 The intention is to draw people to the building along the Walk, and that it be well utilized for building access and for points north and south.
 For further reference, please review Restrictive Declaration 6.1, p.
 79.

 Current Status: The design of the Greene Street Walk is currently underway.
 The Greene Street Walk will be constructed as part of the 181 Mercer Street project.